mansueto-institute/kblock/dev/etl/README.md

 ## download.py

 Contains functions that download GADM and geofabrik data.
 The main one, and the only one you should ever need to call, is called download.
-You can import it using '''from kblock.dev.etl.download import download'''.
+You can import it using ```from kblock.dev.etl.download import download```.
 We can also add download to the __init__.py files in order to make it available from a higher level.

 ### download